NYPL/engineering-general/standards/naming-conventions.md

 - `-production`

 ### Profile Names
-AWS profile name format MUST be in kebab-case.
+AWS profile name format MUST be in kebab-case/dasherized.

 The profile name SHOULD be one of the following: